cosmos/cosmos-sdk/.github/PULL_REQUEST_TEMPLATE/feat.md

 - [ ] I have updated the relevant documentation (`docs/` or `x/<module>/spec/`) (or opened a separate issue)
 - [ ] I have reviewed "Files changed" and provided comments if necessary
 - [ ] I have confirmed that all required CI checks have passed

+### Reviewers Checklist

+*All items required.
+Please add your handle to the items you have reviewed.*

+- [ ] I have reviewed documentation
+- [ ] I have reviewed API design and naming
+- [ ] I have reviewed tests and test coverage
+- [ ] I have reviewed state machine logic
+- [ ] I have manual tested (if applicable)